CIRCL/compliance/csirt-tooling-best-practices/index.md

 ### Definition

-The term '''CSIRT tooling''' will be used in this document to describe any Open Source or Open Hardware project which aims to support digital forensic or incident response, specifically in the scope of the Computer Security Incident Response Teams.
+The term *CSIRT tooling* will be used in this document to describe any Open Source or Open Hardware project which aims to support digital forensic or incident response, specifically in the scope of the Computer Security Incident Response Teams.

 ## Software Development Practices

 A critical element in Open Source software development is the availability of the source code in a public repository along with the history of changes.
-Source control management such as `git` allows everyone to see the development activities (such as bug fixing and updates), to grasp the inner development practices of a tool and the community behind.
+Source control management such as *git* allows everyone to see the development activities (such as bug fixing and updates), to grasp the inner development practices of a tool and the community behind.
 While developing CSIRT tooling, a publicly[^git] accessible source control management must be used.

 A source control management repository for CSIRT tooling allows: